AttackPattern/CSharpAnalytics/README.md

 1. Pure C# - easy to debug, extend or port (no JavaScript, web views or DLLs)
 1. Feature rich - offline, configurable, OS stats
-1. Ease of use - add *three lines* to your WindowsStore app
+1. Ease of use - add *two lines* to your WindowsStore app

 Still not convinced?
 Check out [how we compare to the alternatives](https://github.com/AttackPattern/CSharpAnalytics/wiki/Comparison)